mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/simqat.md

 ## Quantization Aware Training Example

 The procedure of quantization aware training is basically the same as that of common training.
-In the network construction phase, the quantization algorithm of the MindSpore Golden Stick is used to generate a quantization model.
+In the network construction phase, the quantization algorithm of the MindSpore Golden Stick is used to generate a quantization network.
 The complete process is as follows:

 1. Load the dataset and process data.
 2. Define a network.
-3. Define the MindSpore Golden Stick quantization algorithm and use the algorithm to generate a quantization model.
+3. Define the MindSpore Golden Stick quantization algorithm and use the algorithm to generate a quantization network.
 4. Define the optimizer, loss function, and callbacks.
-5. Train the network and save the model file.
+5. Train the network and save the checkpoint file.
-6. Load the model file and compare the accuracy after quantization.
+6. Evaluate the network and compare the accuracy after quantization.

-The following uses the LeNet-5 as an example to describe these steps.
+The following uses the LeNet5 as an example to describe these steps.

 > For the complete code, see the [LeNet model repository](https://gitee.com/mindspore/models/blob/master/official/cv/lenet/README.md#apply-algorithm-in-mindspore-golden-stick).The [train.py](https://gitee.com/mindspore/models/blob/master/official/cv/lenet/golden_stick/quantization/simqat/train.py) is the complete training code, and the [eval.py](https://gitee.com/mindspore/models/blob/master/official/cv/lenet/golden_stick/quantization/simqat/eval.py) is the accuracy verification code.